-The origins of this Suite in A minor lie in “playing alone” in a homely setting, as it is the opening work of the second book of music Bach compiled for his wife Anna Magdalena, in 1725.
+The origins of this Partita in A minor lie in “playing alone” in a homely setting, as it is the opening work of the second book of music Bach compiled for his wife Anna Magdalena, in 1725.
 It is the ideal context for a clavichord.
 The music itself is also looser in form than usual.
 Not only does the work begin with a Fantasia, but later on there is an unusual Burlesca (from the Italian bulare: making fun of, mocking), with big leaps for the left hand, which is followed by a Scherzo (from the Italian scherzare: fooling around, joking).
 So, light-hearted fun for at home.

-Later, the Suite in A minor, BWV 827, was published as the third of Bach’s set of six partitas (another word for suites).
+Later, the Partita in A minor, BWV 827, was published as the third of Bach’s set of six partitas (another word for suites).
 The second and third partita had already been announced in an advertisement in a Leipzig newspaper, in September 1727.
 Copies could be bought not just from Bach himself, but also from fellow musicians in Dresden, Halle, Lüneburg, Wolfenbüttel, Neurenberg and Augsburg.
 So it was not just music for his own living room, but also work he wanted to present to the wider world.

 Thanks to modern recording technology, the clavichord has gained a new role.
 Menno van Delft – performing in Huis Bartolotti with no audience – can play as softly as he wants and still reach a wide audience.
 So although the clavichord may still be mainly for “playing alone”, nowadays we can all listen in from our own living rooms.

-- Suite (Partita) in A minor
+- Partita no. 3 in A minor

 - harpsichord works